 Smaller holidays like St. Patrick’s Day are fun because it doesn’t take a lot of planning and work to make them feel special.
 There are so many simple ways to make the day feel exciting and new!
 Today I’m happy to share with you the some songs, crafts and simple games that I’ve gathered from the internet, as well as my very own St. Patrick’s Day math and literacy bundle that will make your students feel LUCKY to be in your class!

 This is an engaging counting song set to a St. Patrick’s Day theme.
 Students will practice counting by 1s, 2s, 5s and 10s.

 The Leprechaun Dance is the perfect brain break for St. Patrick’s Day!
 It’ll get your students moving their bodies in fun and simple ways.

-This song for kids teaches children all about the history and origins of the St. Patrick’s Day holiday, including traditions like leprechauns, wearing green, the pot of gold, and rainbows.
+This video for kids teaches children all about the history and origins of the St. Patrick’s Day holiday, including traditions like leprechauns, wearing green, and the pot of gold.